UniStuttgart-VISUS/megamol/docs/manual.md

     - Configure the project repeatedly using `c` (and `e`) until no more changes are marked.
     - Change the `CMAKE_INSTALL_PREFIX` in order to change the destination directory of the installed files.

     - Then hit `g` to generate the build files.
 - On the console prompt, start the building:

-    $ make && make install`
+    `$ make && make install`

-    Use the `-j` option of `make` to run the build in parallel threads.
+    Hint: Use the `-j` option for `make` to run the build in parallel threads.

 - The binary `megamol` is located in the default installation path `../megamol/build/install/bin`.

   If you use additional external libraries (e.g. when using OSPRay), you have have to use the shell script `megamol.sh` instead.
   This script adds the required library path: